Why do things Float or Sink

 - Now, one by one, put your pebbles into the container.
 How many pebbles did you put into your container before it sank?
 Did you guess right?

 Why did that happen?
-Well objects that floate are lighter or less dense than water.
+Well objects that float are lighter or less dense than water.
 The empty plastic container is lighter than the water and so it floats.

 If the object is heavier or more dense, it will sink.
 When the stones are added to the container, it starts getting heavier.
 Eventually the container with the stones becomes heavier (more dense) than the water and then it sinks.